ilkome/finapp/README.md

 - Works offline on all devices (Service Worker): you can see all your data.
 Create, edit and delete transactions.
 - Instant synchronization between all device (Firebase).
 - Optimized for mobile and PC.
-- Themes: dark and white.
+- Themes: dark and light.
 - Support multiple currencies with auto conversion.

 # 🦄 Technologies